 The Framework is a living document and will continue to be updated and improved as the industry responds to implementation.
 NIST will continue coordinating with the private sector and government agencies at all levels.
 As the framework is placed into higher practice, additional lessons learnt will be integrated into future versions.
 It will ensure the framework meets the needs of infrastructure owners and operators in a critical environment of new threats and emerge with the swift solutions.

 - Curious to read our Case studies

 Usage Of Framework

-An organisation can use the framework as a critical part of its systematic process for identifying, assessing, and managing cybersecurity risk.
-The framework is not used to replace existing methods, but companies can use its current method, and that can overlap it onto the framework to determine loopholes in its current cybersecurity risk approach.
+An organisation can use the framework as a critical part of its systematic process for identifying, assessing and in managing cybersecurity risk.
+The framework is not used to replace existing methods, but companies can use its current method, and that can overlap it into the framework to determine loopholes in its current cybersecurity risk approach.
 The framework can be used as a cybersecurity risk management tool.
-An organisation can identify activities that are most central to critical service delivery and prioritise expenditures, for maximising the impact of the investment.
+An organisation can identify activities that are most central to critical service delivery and prioritise expenditures, for maximising the positive impacts of investment.